 Usually, you can use the default settings.

 When you run the project, Qt Creator uses Xcode to deploy the application to the device.

 Your signing certificate is used to sign application packages for deployment to the device.

-Note: If you cannot deploy applications, because a provisioning profile is missing, check that provisioning profiles are listed in Xcode by selecting Xcode > Preferences > Accounts > View Details.
+Note: If you cannot deploy applications because a provisioning profile is missing, check that provisioning profiles are listed in Xcode by selecting Xcode > Preferences > Accounts.
 For more information about how to acquire and install a provisioning profile, see Apple documentation.

-When you connect an iOS device to a Mac computer with USB, Qt Creator automatically detects the device if you have configured it by using Xcode.
+When you connect an iOS device to your local machine with USB, Qt Creator automatically detects the device if you have configured it by using Xcode.
 To view information about the connected device, select Preferences > Devices.